Ylazerson/gwp/04-web-services/00-notes/1-web-services.md

 ### Struct Tags
 - Go uses them to determine the mapping between the struct and the JSON (can be other format like XML etc.) elements using them.

+The rules for mapping the structs to JSON using struct tags are easier than with XML.
+    - There is only **one** common rule for mapping.
+If you want to store the JSON value, given the JSON key, you create a field in the struct (with any name) and map it with the struct tag `json:"<name>"`, where `<name>` is the name of the JSON key.

 **Struct JSON Tags Example:**

 ```go